-Our total capital expenditures for the years ended December 31, 2019, 2018 and 2017 were US\$471.1 million, US\$563.0 million and US\$623.3 million, respectively, of which US\$80.2 million, US\$181.7 million and US\$456.7 million, respectively, were attributable to our development and construction projects, with the remainder primarily related to the enhancements to our integrated resort offerings of our properties.
-The development and construction capital expenditures primarily related to the development and construction of various projects at City of Dreams, including Morpheus, Studio City and City of Dreams Mediterranean during the years ended December 31, 2019, 2018 and 2017.
+Our total capital expenditures for the years ended December 31, 2020, 2019 and 2018 were US\$464.3 million, US\$471.1 million and US\$563.0 million, respectively, of which US\$249.2 million, US\$78.2 million and US\$181.7 million, respectively, were attributable to our development and construction projects, with the remainder primarily related to the enhancements to our integrated resort offerings of our properties.
+The development and construction capital expenditures primarily related to the development and construction of various projects at City of Dreams, including Morpheus, Studio City and City of Dreams Mediterranean during the years ended December 31, 2020, 2019 and 2018.
 Refer to note 24 to the consolidated financial statements included elsewhere in this annual report for further details of these capital expenditures.

 We also review our property and equipment and other long-lived assets with finite lives to be held and used for impairment whenever indicators of impairment exist.
 If an indicator of impairment exists, we then compare the estimated future cash flows of the asset, on an undiscounted basis, to the carrying value of the asset.
+Estimating future cash flows of the assets involves significant assumptions, including future revenue growth rates and gross margin.
 The undiscounted cash flows of such assets are measured by first grouping our long-lived assets into asset groups and, secondly, estimating the undiscounted future cash flows that are directly associated with and expected to arise from the use of and eventual disposition of such asset group.
 We define an asset group as the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities and estimate the undiscounted cash flows over the remaining useful life of the primary asset within the asset group.
 If the undiscounted cash flows exceed the carrying value, no impairment is indicated.
 If the undiscounted cash flows do not exceed the carrying value, then an impairment charge is recorded based on the fair value of the asset group, typically measured using a discounted cash flow model.
 If an asset is still under development, future cash flows include remaining construction costs.
 All recognized impairment losses are recorded as operating expenses.

-During the year ended December 31, 2019, impairment loss of US\$9.6 million was recognized, of which US\$6.3 million and US\$3.3 million were provided for a parcel of freehold land due to a significant decrease in its market value as of December 31, 2019 and reconfigurations at our operating properties, respectively.
-During the years ended December 31, 2018 and 2017, impairment losses of nil and US\$23.2 million were recognized mainly due to reconfigurations and renovations at our operating properties.
+During the year ended December 31, 2020, 2019 and 2018, impairment loss of US\$8.1 million, US\$9.6 million and nil were recognized, mainly due to reconfigurations and renovations at our operating properties, and of which US\$6.3 million was provided for the year ended December 31, 2019 for a parcel of freehold land due to a significant decrease in its market value as of December 31, 2019.